Katarzyna Kobro: Style

 Kobro was one of the most progressive interwar avant-garde artists.
 Under the influence of Constructivism, she rejected the concepts of Aestheticism, individualism and subjectivism, and instead postulated the absolute objectivism of form.
 Her main aim was to build an abstract work of art, based on universal and objective rules discovered through experimentation and spatial analysis.

 Her sculpture conceptualized infinite space, which was to be seen as uniform and without focal or reference points, such as the origin of a coordinate system.
 Therefore, she strove to organize space in such a way that it would not be divided into space enclosed within form and excluded from it, but instead for the work to coexist with space and to allow space to penetrate it.

 Legacy

 Kobro's unique spatial compositions had a considerable impact on various modern artists, among others on the Belgian sculptor and painter Georges Vantongerloo whose sculptures evolved in the course of the 1920s and 1930 under the influence of Kobro's work.
 Her works have been exhibited in museums around the world including Centre Pompidou, Museo Reina Sofia, Museum of Modern Art, Moderna Museet Malmö, and Whitechapel Gallery.

-On 12 December, 2012, the International Astronomical Union named a crater on located in the southern hemisphere of Mercury named in honor of Kobro.
+On 12 December, 2012, the International Astronomical Union named a crater located in the southern hemisphere of Mercury in honor of Kobro.

+Kobro's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 On 26 January 2022, Google featured a Doodle to commemorate her 124th birthday.